Simple-temp/html/README.md

 How to handle events in HTML ?<br>
 Ans : Using javascript , jquery to handle events in html . there are a lot's of type event onclick , onchnage etc.

-What are some of the advantages of HTML5 over its previous versions ?
+What are some of the advantages of HTML5 over its previous versions ?<br>
-Ans
-advangtage is semantic , capability , run in background etc
+Ans : advangtage is semantic , capability , run in background etc

-How can we include audio or video in a webpage ?
+How can we include audio or video in a webpage ?<br>
-Ans
-audio tag and video tag include audio or video in a webpage.
+Ans : audio tag and video tag include audio or video in a webpage.

-Inline and block elements in HTML5 ?
+Inline and block elements in HTML5 ?<br>
-Ans
-inline element are img, a, button, label , input etc. block element are p , all heading tag header , section , footer
+Ans : inline element are img, a, button, label , input etc. block element are p , all heading tag header , section , footer

-What is the difference between figure tag and img tag?
+What is the difference between figure tag and img tag?<br>
-Ans
-figure tag is used to semantically organize the contents . img tag is used to embed the picture in the HTML5 document
+Ans : figure tag is used to semantically organize the contents . img tag is used to embed the picture in the HTML5 document

-How to specify the metadata in HTML5?
+How to specify the metadata in HTML5?<br>
-Ans
-To specify we can use meta tag which is a void tag,i.e., it does not have a closing tag.
+Ans : To specify we can use meta tag which is a void tag,i.e., it does not have a closing tag.
 Some of the attributes used with meta tags are name, content, http-equiv, etc. The below image tells how to specify the metadata

-Is the datalist tag and select tag same ?
+Is the datalist tag and select tag same ?<br>
-Ans
-No. The datalist tag and select tag are different
+Ans : No. The datalist tag and select tag are different

-Define Image Map ?
+Define Image Map ?<br>
-Ans
-It can be achieved by the map tag in HTML5
+Ans : It can be achieved by the map tag in HTML5

-What are Semantic Elements ?
+What are Semantic Elements ?<br>
-Ans
-Semantic elements are those which describe the particular meaning to the browser and the developer.
+Ans : Semantic elements are those which describe the particular meaning to the browser and the developer.
 Elements like from, table, article, figure, etc., are semantic elements.

-Convert the below data into Tabular format in HTML5 ?
+Convert the below data into Tabular format in HTML5 ?<br>
+Ans : this is table formate

+Is drag and drop possible using HTML5 and how ?<br>
+Ans : Yes, in HTML5 we can drag and drop an element

+What is the difference between meter tag and progress tag ?<br>
+Ans : meter tag has extra attribute like ‘form’, ‘low’, ‘high’, ‘min’, etc but progress tag should be used when we want to show the completion progress of a task

+Difference between SVG and Canvas HTML5 element ?<br>
 Ans
-this is table formate

-Is drag and drop possible using HTML5 and how ?
-Ans
-Yes, in HTML5 we can drag and drop an element

-What is the difference between meter tag and progress tag ?
-Ans
-meter tag has extra attribute like ‘form’, ‘low’, ‘high’, ‘min’, etc but progress tag should be used when we want to show the completion progress of a task

-Difference between SVG and Canvas HTML5 element ?
-Ans
 SVG is a vector based i.e. , highly scalable , high quality Canvas It is Raster based i.e. , less scalable , quality avarage

-What type of audio files can be played using HTML5?
+What type of audio files can be played using HTML5?<br>
 Ans
-MP3 WAV Ogg
+MP3...
+WAV...
+Ogg...

-What are the significant goals of the HTML5 specification ?
+What are the significant goals of the HTML5 specification ?<br>
-Ans
-better structure , Forming a standard in cross-browser behavior without the dependency of plugins such as video tag
+Ans : better structure , Forming a standard in cross-browser behavior without the dependency of plugins such as video tag

-Explain the concept of web storage in HTML5 ?
+Explain the concept of web storage in HTML5 ?<br>
-Ans
-local storage and session storage
+Ans : local storage and session storage

 what is microdata in html5? <br>
 ANS : Microdata is a standardized way to provide additional semantics in your web pages. for example itemid , itemprop, itemscope.. <br>